Visiting the home of Valencia CF, with the Mestalla Forever Tour.

 On the 101st anniversary, I signed up for the Mestalla Forever Tour.
-A hat-trick of football stadiums visited:
+A hat-trick of football stadiums ground-hopped:

 In 1998, I watched FC St Gallen play Lausanne at the Wankdorf.